-Lift rear of snowmobile and support it with a snowmobile mechan-ical stand.
+Lift rear of snowmobile and support it with a snowmobile mechanical stand

 Allow the suspension to extend normally and check gap half-way along slider shoe.
-The gap should be as given in the specification section of this guide.
+The gap should be as given in SPECIFICATIONS.
 If the track tension is too loose, track will have a tendency to thump.